 As fabulous as Madrid is, there comes a time when the bustling streets and city noises leave one craving a quiet escape.
 The sentiment is shared by Madrilenians as they frequently take advantage of the many high speed trains, AVE, (departing from Atocha and Chamartín Stations) and various bus companies that run regularly all over the country.
 Whether it’s a daily commute to one of the nearby pueblos, a weekend getaway to another Spanish destination, or a journey to another European country, trains and buses depart from the various edges of the city to send travelers on their way.
 For those more adventurous escapes that require wandering off the beaten path, car rental companies are everywhere and for a serious bargain.

 For this expat, hailing from a place where cars are freedom-mobiles, moving anywhere and becoming carless seemed daunting.
 But Madrid introduced me to the beauty of public transit.
 This intelligent and comprehensive transportation network creates the heartbeat for this great Spanish city.
 Transport may not be a sexy draw for a desired destination, but it is an integral part of each and every experience; and in my biased opinion, Madrid does it the best.

 Lauren Linzer, from Raleigh, North Carolina, gave up the day to day grind of corporate sales to embrace life in Spain as an English teacher and travel writer in Madrid and the Canary Islands.
-She is the author of Linzer’s Adventure, a travel blog sharing personal accounts of life on the road and living abroad.
 Read more about her experiences at: http://www.linzersadventure.com/p/my-story.html